Gili Tepekong Bali Dive Site

-It takes approximately 15 minutes by our boat to get to Gili Tepekong from our Bali diving resort in Padangbai.
-Gili Tepekong in Bali is small island that offers some of the most impressive and entertaining diving in Bali.
+It takes approximately 15 minutes by our diving boat to get to Gili Tepekong from our Bali diving resort in Padangbai.
+Gili Tepekong Bali dive site is small island that offers some of the most impressive and entertaining diving in Bali.

 Great walls, the canyon, small caves, strong currents coupled with superb marine life and stunning hard and soft coral makes this Bali dive site an unforgettable experience.
 On many dives here apart form typical variety of coral fish you can expect to see white tip reef sharks, eagle rays, barracudas, napoleon wrasses, trevalies, jackfish, tunas, and in the season as well the mighty oceanic sunfish or mola-mola.
 Conditions on Gili Tepekong are very changeable so a good diving guide is essential.
 Gili Tepekong Bali is one of our favorite Bali dive sites and we are so lucky to have it only 15 minutes boat ride from Padangbai.

-Why to dive at Gili Tepekong in Bali?
+Why to dive at Gili Tepekong Bali Dive Site?

 - Exciting and adrenaline dive guaranteed!